junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 "Is it selfish to wish we have the good things, all the time?
 Cat, Dad, pizza, and you?"
 The little voice comes out unsurely, almost as if he isn't even sure if he's allowed to ask that.

 Dean squeezes his eyes hard before letting out a long sigh.
 The damn kid and his damn questions.
 Why does it hurt so much?
-"No," he forces himself to say, to believe it himself, "no, it's not selfish."
-He tells him, he tells himself.
+"No," he forces himself to say, to believe it himself, but it's so hard.
+"No, it's not selfish," he tells him, he tells himself.
 "We can wish, and sometimes, the wishes come true.
 And, hey, you do have me, you know that, right?"

-"Only you."
-Sammy whispers, in a voice so quiet that Dean knows it means he's already half asleep.
+"Only you," Sammy whispers, in a voice so quiet that Dean knows it means he's already half asleep.

 Dean pats the top of his cover quietly, like what he used to do when Sammy was still in cribs.
 "Yeah, you got me," he reassures him in a whisper equally quiet.
 "Goodnight, Sammy."

-The one-year-old's breath evens out shortly, and Dean's arm drops softly too eventually as he's dragged down into the dreamland by the tiredness as well.
+The one-year-old's breath evens out shortly, and Dean's arm drops limp too, eventually, as he's dragged down into the dreamland by the tiredness as well.
 But then he startles awake again.
 Too soon.

-Dean doesn't know what woke him up initially, an unsettling prickling on the back of his neck like a cold midnight wind breezing.
-He checks Sammy instantly first, and finds the kid asleep quietly, breathing soundly.
+Dean doesn't know what woke him up initially, an unsettling prickling sensation on the back of his neck like a cold midnight wind breezing through the static air.
+He checks Sammy instantly first, and finds the kid asleep soundly, breathing in a healthy rhythm.
 His pounding heart slows down a little.
 He stares at the dark ceiling, trying to figure out what happened.

 It's not a nightmare.
+Not really.
 He doesn't even remember if he's had a dream.
 But there's something shifting in the air that made the hair at the back of his neck standing.
 A presence.
 An existence he couldn't see.
+But he feels it's so close that he can't touch it, but he can reach out and his hand would pass through it.

 Dean slips off the bed with bare feet.
 There is a very quiet pawing sound outside the room.
 So quiet it almost sounds as if wind crackling thin branches, but it has a certain rhythm, like an animal... like some creature.